NyteshadeXT/PF2e-Vault/8) Adventures/4A - Glowstone Caverns (D177).md

 > A deformed-looking hobgoblin raises a glowing metallic staff and utters arcane words.
 >
 > Arcana Check
-> **DC 10:** You feel uneasy, sensing that something is not quite right in this cavern.png
+> **DC 10:** You feel uneasy, sensing that something is not quite right in this cavern.
 > **DC 15:** This area is permeated by emanations from the Far Realm.

 The hobgoblins are alert and watching for intruders.
 They make active Perception checks against characters trying to use Stealth.